Leave a

 Minister’s Island

-Named for Loyalist Anglican minister Reverend Samuel Andrews, who settled the island in 1786, Minister’s Island became the personal summer retreat to Sir William Van Horne in 1890.
+Named for Loyalist Anglican minister Reverend Samuel Andrews, who settled the island in 1786, Minister’s Island became the personal summer retreat to Sir William Van Horne in 1892.
 Van Horne, who was responsible for much of Canada’s rail system stretching from coast to coast, built one of the country’s finest private residences of this small island.
 The large 50-room home, constructed of quarried sandstone, is named Covenhoven after Sir William’s father and includes a massive drawing room with an original pool table.
-Two-hour guided tours are available at a small cost and include a visit to Covenhoven, a tour of the bathhouse with its tidal swimming pool, a tour of the livestock barn, interesting facts and a stop on Shea’s Hill for a magnificent view of the Passamaquoddy Bay.

 Ross Memorial Museum